EasyPost/easy-ui/documentation/specs/RadioGroup.md

   /** Whether the radio is disabled. */ isDisabled?: boolean;

-  /** Whether or not the radio group label is visually hidden.
-Only recommended for when the grouping is visually implicit. */ isLabelVisuallyHidden?: boolean;

   /** Whether the radio group can be selected but not changed by the user. */ isReadOnly?: boolean;